benoitboyer/Zappar_coding_challenge/readme.md

 ## Warning:
 Sometimes `Import a new profile` will trigger an error.
-This is because the email address from random user is not RFC compliant (the email adress could contains special character).
+This is because the email address from  https://randomuser.me/ is not RFC compliant (the email adress could contains special character).
 The django model is using the EmailField to store that email (wich reject this invalid email).

 I didn't want to store the email in a CharField with a regular regex with `*@*` because it doesn't make sense.